gknicholls/delta-SMI-repository/hpv/README.md

 **eta-SMI**

-To run a eta-SMI analysis on the HPV dataset, the R command is
+To run a eta-SMI analysis on the HPV dataset, the command is

 Rscript hpv_eta_smi.R [path to inputFile]